 Panaji is one of the main shopping hubs in the state so even if you’re not staying there, you’ll likely visit for a day here and there to restock on toiletries or gear.
 There are some good places to work in, although not everywhere allows you to rock up with your laptop as they need the space for their diners.
 The ones that do welcome you are Bombay Coffee Roasters in Fontainhas and Cremeux on the NG Road, both large spaces with good coffee and baked goods.

-There’s good coworking options in Panaji too.
-MeWo - Meetings, Co-Working & Kaffe pride themselves on supporting local start ups as well as being a snazzy workspace for nomads, and Timebox Co-working Space is a forward thinking, female led space with excellent design and facilities.
-Grab your refreshments from charming hole in the wall Mohan Cold Drinks, run by sweet old gent proprietor Mohan, or for a late night sesh don’t miss Joseph Bar Panjim, a not so hidden gem in Fontainhas.
+There are good coworking options in Panaji too.
+MeWo - Meetings, Co-Working & Kaffe pride themselves on supporting local start-ups as well as being a snazzy workspace for nomads, and Timebox Co-working Space is a forward-thinking, female-led space with excellent design and facilities.
+Grab your refreshments from the charming hole-in-the-wall Mohan Cold Drinks, run by sweet old gent proprietor Mohan, or for a late-night sesh don’t miss Joseph Bar Panjim, a not-so-hidden gem in Fontainhas.
 Caravela Cafe And Bistro and Geeta Bakery are excellent for snacks, as is Kokni Kanteen Goa for seafood dinner.

 While based in Panaji you’ll want to take a day trip to Old Town Goa, just 20 minutes away by car.
 This area is full of mind-blowing baroque churches and basilicas from the 16th and 17th centuries.
 That’s not before taking a Panjim Walking Tour, which covers most of the city’s churches, including the illustrious Immaculate Conception Church, which was built in 1609 right on top of a hill so that the newly arriving sailors couldn’t miss it.